ka9q/ka9q-radio/docs/ka9q-radio.md

 kb/s plus header overhead, so this can add up when many channels are active.
 This is usually OK on 1Gb/s Ethernet, but it can be a problem over slower Ethernets or WiFi, especially where the base station does not do multicast-to-unicast conversion.
-In these cases, use the Opus transcoder daemon *opusd*.
+To minimize network bandwidth when you're simply listening, use the Opus transcoder daemon *opusd*.

 **mode** String; no default.
 Not valid in *modes.conf*.
 Required in